zatsit-oss/zats-blog/CODE_OF_CONDUCT.md

-# Code of Conduct - Zatsit Blog
+# Code of Conduct - zatsit Blog

 ## Our Pledge